mvolkmann/blog/src/swift.md

 - goals are to be safe, fast, and expressive
 - strongly typed with type inference
 - supports both object-oriented and functional programming
+- a big language with a large number of features and a corresponding learning curve
 - built on {% aTargetBlank "https://llvm.org", "LLVM" %}
   (Low Level Virtual Machine)
 - interoperates with {% aTargetBlank